zivid/zivid-python-samples/README.md

           with a robot to verify Hand-Eye Calibration using the RoboDK interface.
     - **multi_camera**
-      - [multi_camera_calibration] - Use captures of a calibration
+      - [multi_camera_calibration] - Generate transformation matrices to
-        object to generate transformation matrices to a single coordinate frame, from multiple connected cameras.
+        a single coordinate frame from captures by multiple connected cameras.
-      - [multi_camera_calibration_from_zdf] - Use captures of a
+      - [multi_camera_calibration_from_zdf] - Generate transformation
-        calibration object to generate transformation matrices to a single coordinate frame, from ZDF files captured with multiple cameras.
+        matrices to a single coordinate frame from multi-camera ZDF captures.
-      - [stitch_by_transformation] - Use transformation matrices from
+      - [stitch_by_transformation] - Transform point clouds from
-        Multi-Camera calibration to transform point clouds into a single coordinate frame, from connected cameras.
+        connected cameras into one coordinate frame using Multi-Camera calibration.
-      - [stitch_by_transformation_from_zdf] - Use transformation
+      - [stitch_by_transformation_from_zdf] - Transform point clouds
-        matrices from Multi-Camera calibration to transform point clouds into single coordinate frame, from a ZDF files.
+        from ZDF files into one coordinate frame using Multi-Camera calibration.
     - **projector**
       - [project_and_find_marker] - Show a marker using the projector,
         capture a set of 2D images to find the marker coordinates (2D